-Edited by Rubilyn Valdez, Anonymous, Melvin Magadia, Zornitsa Bukovska and 2 others
+Edited by Rubilyn Valdez, Melvin Magadia, Zornitsa Bukovska, Maria Quinney and 1 other

 Training for a marathon is not an easy feat.
 Aside from the physical requirement, one needs to exert discipline in his daily routines as well as in diet.
 Marathoners either join tournaments in distance running, swimming, biking, or trail running.
 Whatever the category is, success comes from a perfect combination of physical training, diet, and attitude.
 Below are some of the expert tips from coaches and marathoners themselves.